Single Index Bandits: Generalized Linear Contextual Bandits with Unknown Reward Functions: Experimental Details

-For our real-world experiment, we use the Forest Cover Type dataset~\cite{covertype_31} from the UCI repository and the benchmark Yahoo Today Module dataset on news article recommendation~\cite{chu2009case}.
+For our real-world experiment, we use the Forest Cover Type dataset~\citep{covertype_31} from the UCI repository and the benchmark Yahoo Today Module dataset on news article recommendation~\citep{chu2009case}.
 We approximate the arm feature vector distribution by fitting a normal distribution using the estimated mean and covariance matrix from a small subset of the data, since our proposed methods further rely on the distribution of the feature vector.
 We will show that this approximation works effectively, as our methods demonstrate superior and consistent performance, highlighting their robustness and efficiency in real-world applications.
+However, we do not provide theoretical guarantees under this approximation for real-world applications, as the resulting error would introduce additional terms in the final regret bound.
 All the algorithmic settings and hyperparameter configurations are identical to the simulations presented above.
 The Forest Cover Type dataset consists of 581,012 samples with 55 features.
 The label of each instance denotes a specific type of forest cover.
-Following the setup in \cite{ding2021efficient}, we assign a binary reward to each data point: a reward of 1 if the point belongs to the first class (Spruce/Fir species), and 0 otherwise.
+Following the setup in \citet{ding2021efficient}, we assign a binary reward to each data point: a reward of 1 if the point belongs to the first class (Spruce/Fir species), and 0 otherwise.
 We extract feature vectors from the dataset and partition the data into \(K = 32\) clusters, each representing an arm.
 The reward of a cluster is defined as the proportion of data points within the cluster that have a reward of 1.
 At every round, we sample a feature vector randomly from each cluster to represent its observation.
 Table~\ref{tab:exp_real} reports the average cumulative regret at the final time step \(T = 10{,}000\), averaged over 10 independent runs.
 For GLB algorithms UCB-GLM and GLM-TSL, we adopt the logistic bandit setting for both, as this is the default and most common modeling assumption in binary reward scenarios.
 We report the average cumulative regrets of each method over repetitions in Table~\ref{tab:exp_real}.